MasterFru/MasterFru/README.md

 - 🌱 I am a Linux Enthusiast who likes to play with Computers.
 - 🌐 I am always active on Stack Overflow and Reddit.
-- 💽 Currently I know HTML,CSS,Javascript and Python.
+- 💽 Currently I know HTML, CSS, Javascript, Python, C & C++.
 - 💻 Learning To be a Full-Stack Developer.
-You can see in the side.
+You can see it on the side.
 - 🔨 I also know a bit of hacking (Ethical Purposes)
 ---
 <p align="center">